 Restorative measures must be taken if the risk analysis for water shows deviating results.
-Not applicable to flowers and plants
+Not applicable to flowers and plants the appropriate authorities:

-2.16i the company.

-If required, then valid permits/licenses are present at These may concern the following permits, issued by the appropriate authorities:
+2.16i If required, then valid permits/licenses are present at These may concern the following permits, issued by the company.